Thermal Friction as a Solution to the Hubble and Large-Scale Structure Tensions: Results

 \subsection{The Hubble tension}

 In Fig.~\ref{fig:base_H0}, we show the 2D posteriors obtained by fitting to our \textit{baseline} data sets plus the local Hubble measurement \cite{Riess:2021jrx} (\textit{baseline}+$H_0$), following the methodology described in Sec.~\ref{sec:datasets}.
-The Hubble tension becomes apparent between the 2$\sigma$ SH0ES band shown in light gray, and the \LCDM\ contour.
-The smaller LSS tension is represented here by DES Y1 constraints on $S_8$, in darker gray.

 DA EDE (purple) can be seen to reduce the Hubble tension while leaving $S_8$ roughly unchanged.
-Comparing to $\Neff$, DA EDE finds a larger $H_0$ and smaller $S_8$, gaining improvements in both tensions over simply varying the number of massless neutrinos, as also shown in Table~\ref{tab:baseline_h_small_results}.
+Comparing to $\Neff$, DA EDE finds a larger $H_0$ \tk{by $1.18$km/s/Mpc} and smaller $S_8$ \tk{by $0.0071$}, gaining improvements in both tensions over simply varying the number of massless neutrinos, as also shown in Table~\ref{tab:baseline_h_small_results}.
 Data also show preference for $f_\ede > 0$ at $>2\sigma$, with a best fit of $f_\ede = 6.3\%$.
 This best fit is similar to other EDEs that dilute like radiation as $a^{-4}$ \cite{Poulin:2018cxd, Agrawal:2019lmo}.

 Projecting the amount of extra radiation energy density of our best fit of $f_{\text{ede}} =6.3\%$ onto the amount of energy density that would be provided by extra neutrino species, we find a corresponding $\Delta \Neff =0.47$.
 In this mapping, we set